Horse Bill of Sale Form

 5. Advertise

-Choose one (or several) horse selling platforms to list the horse.
-Having other friends that know or own horses share the listing is also recommended.
+Choose one (or several) horse-selling platforms to list the horse.
+Having other friends who know or own horses share the listing is also recommended.
 A few online options for selling a horse are:

 6. Speak with Potential Buyers